Alfonso-Caballero/EDA/README.md

 1. **Code**: The code files are available for your reference.
 You can explore the step-by-step analysis, data manipulation, and visualizations implemented during the EDA process.

-2. **Data Files**: The datasets used in this analysis are available for download.
-They include information on company names, job positions, offered salaries, overall ratings, and sectors for both Spain and France, obtained web-scraping "https://www.glassdoor.es/" and the information of salary distribution in spain was downloaded from Kaggle.
+2. **Data Spain / France**: The datasets used in this analysis are available for download.
+They include information on company names, job positions, offered salaries, overall ratings, and sectors for both Spain and France, obtained by web-scraping "https://www.glassdoor.es/".

+3.  **Data Spain Salary Distribution**: The information of salary distribution in spain was downloaded from "https://www.kaggle.com/datasets/jtljtl/spain-salary-distribution".

 ## How to Use